Hillbilly Elegy (film)

-Hillbilly Elegy is a 2020 American biographical drama film directed by Ron Howard from a screenplay by Vanessa Taylor, based on the 2016 memoir of the same name by future U.S. vice president JD Vance.
-The film stars Amy Adams and Glenn Close, and features Gabriel Basso, Haley Bennett, Freida Pinto, Bo Hopkins in his final film appearance, and Owen Asztalos.
+Hillbilly Elegy is a 2020 American biographical drama film directed by Ron Howard from a screenplay by Vanessa Taylor, based on the 2016 memoir of the same name by the 50th vice president of the United States JD Vance.
+The film stars Amy Adams and Glenn Close, with Gabriel Basso, Haley Bennett, Freida Pinto, Bo Hopkins in his final film appearance, and Owen Asztalos starring in supporting roles.

 After buying the rights to Vance's book in 2017, Imagine Entertainment announced Howard as the film's director.
 In January 2019, Netflix acquired the distribution rights, with much of the cast joined in April and filming taking place from June through August in Georgia and Ohio.

 Hillbilly Elegy had a limited theatrical release on November 11, 2020, before its streaming release on November 24, 2020, by Netflix, to negative reviews from critics.
 It received three nominations at the Golden Raspberry Awards: Worst Director for Howard, Worst Screenplay for Taylor, and Worst Supporting Actress for Close.
-On the other hand, Close was nominated for Best Supporting Actress at the Academy Awards, the Golden Globe Awards, and Screen Actors Guild Awards, while Adams's performance earned her a Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Leading Role.
+However, the film was also nominated for Best Makeup and Hairstyling, and Best Supporting Actress for Close at the 93rd Academy Awards.
+Close was also nominated for the Golden Globe and Screen Actors Guild Awards, while Adams's performance earned her a Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Leading Role.

 Plot

 JD Vance looks back on his childhood in Middletown, Ohio, where he was raised by his mother Beverly "Bev" and her parents from Jackson, Kentucky.
-In 1997, then 13 year old JD and his older sister, Lindsay, struggle with their mother's drug addiction and unstable behavior.
+In 1997, then 13-year-old JD and his older sister, Lindsay, struggle with their mother's drug addiction and unstable behavior.

 After an argument while driving, Bev threatens to crash the car before attacking JD, causing him to flee to a nearby house.
 After Bev breaks through the door to drag JD away; he lies to keep her from being arrested.
 Soon afterwards, Bev's father, Papaw, dies.
 She is later fired for her erratic behavior and for stealing pills during work hours, causing her to have a violent breakdown in front of the entire neighborhood.
 After a series of boyfriends, Bev marries her new boss but is unable to detox.

 JD often spends time with his maternal grandmother, Bonnie "Mamaw" Vance, who struggles to keep her daughter in line.
 She reluctantly convinces JD to give his mother clean urine for a drug test to keep her job.
 Mamaw is later hospitalized with pneumonia while JD's grades start to slip as he begins acting out with his new stepbrother and their friends.
 JD joins them in drinking, drugs, and vandalism, before they crash Mamaw's car.
 Lindsay informs Mamaw, who discharges herself from the hospital and takes in JD to live with her.